create3000/x_ite/docs/_posts/tutorials/introducing-x3d.md

 - May not support all X3D features
 - May not produce most efficient X3D

-## Should I use a 3D modeler and format translator?
+## Should I Use a 3D Modeler and Format Translator?

 Pros: